GaryAsher/Telecomm-CRM/README.md

-# Telecomm-CRM
+# Tele-CRM

 Attempt at trying to make software that functionally works as a database and can receive caller information.

 ## Current project status
-This repository now includes an implementation foundation for a Telecomm CRM:
+This repository now includes an implementation foundation for a Tele-CRM:
 - Phased implementation roadmap in `docs/implementation-roadmap.md`
 - Initial architecture design in `docs/system-architecture.md`
 - PostgreSQL starter schema with RBAC + audit logging in `db/schema.sql`